June057/Node.js-Best-Practices/README.md

 Otherwise: A plugin can attack through an endless variety of options like infinite loops, memory overloading, and access to sensitive process environment variables

-🔗 Read More: Run unsafe code in a sandbox